morrisc6/morrisc6/README.md

-## Hi, my name is Christian Morris!
+# About Me

-I am an undergraduate computer programmer interested in the following fields:
+I am an aspiring Computer Scientist interested in the following technical fields:
 - Software development
 - UX design
 - Game development

-I am currently attending Winthrop University with a 3.9 GPA and am expecting to graduate in December 2023 with two degrees:
+**I am currently attending Winthrop University with a 3.9 GPA and am expecting to graduate in December 2023 with two degrees:**
 - B.B.A.
 Computer Science
 - B.A.
 Music - Music Technology

-I have experience using the following programming languages (from most to least experience):
-1. C++
-2. C#
-3. Java
-4. Python
-5. SQL
-6. Javascript
-7. HTML and CSS

-My notable coursework includes:
+My relevant coursework includes:
 - Algorithm Analysis and Data Structures
 - Computer Architecture and Organization
 - Information Security
 - Software Engineering

+I have experience using the following programming languages:
+- C++ (3 years)
+- Java (2 years)
+- C# (1 year)
+- Python (1 year)
+- SQL (1 year)

 Additional Skills:
 - Strong background in mathematics including calculus, discrete mathematics, linear algebra, quantitative methods and statistics
 - Experience working in teams designing software and prototyping
 - Neat and organized writing style, both in communication and documentation
 ---
-Several of my course projects are associated with my GitHub account, feel free to take a look around and inspect my work.
-I have left all materials associated with these projects in their respective repositories as a demonstration of my ability to adhere to guidelines and requirements.
+Including the two projects below, there are additional course projects listed in the repositories tab above.
+This demonstrates my ability to adhere to guidelines and requirements.
 Two examples of these are below:

 <details>
   <summary>Word Find</summary>